Tomyce12/Profile/README.md

 **I am Junior Developer:**
 -   📚Love to read books
 -   🤣Learning everything and everytime
--   🔧Addicted to technologies, currently focusing on Full-Stack
+-   🔧Addicted to technologies.

-Looking for open positions (internships welcomed too) !✌
+Looking for open positions (internships are welcomed too) !✌

 ### Connect with me: